Kimi-chuheng/Laptop-Price-Prediction/README.md

 This project consists of two main parts: **Regression** and **Clustering**, conducted as the final project for **UMKC COMP-SCI-5530 (Fall 2024)**.
 The datasets were provided by the professor, with their original online sources unknown.

 ## Project Structure
-- `data/` - Contains the datasets:

 - `laptop_prices.csv` - Used for regression analysis.
 - `apartments_for_rent.csv` - Used for clustering analysis.
-- `notebooks/` - Jupyter Notebooks for analysis.
+- `Laptop Price Prediction&Apartment price clustering.ipynb` - Jupyter Notebooks for analysis.
-- `src/` - Python scripts for data preprocessing and modeling.
-- `docs/` - Documentation and reports.

 ## Regression Analysis (Laptop Prices)
 - **Objective**: Predict laptop prices using various machine learning models.